B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

 Real Madrid to Atletico Madrid

 The latest to make the jump is Llorente.
-He's the first of what promises to be several very good players ousted from the Bernabeu as they seek to balance the books in the wake of their latest Galactico spend, and he's probably going to be a big success.
+He's the first of what promises to be several good players ousted from the Bernabeu as they seek to balance the books in the wake of their latest Galactico spend, and he's probably going to be a big success.

 You can often get a good measure of a player by polling what his own fans think of him, and the fact Real Madrid supporters—for the most part—aren't happy at all that Llorente has been sold tells its own story.